ckhawks/visa-component-suggester/README.md

 - Having a `global.module.scss` probably isn't great but for a project of this size I'll accept it.
 - I did not set up ESLint/any sort of auto-format-on-save, so there probably are some small stylistic issues.
 - I am not leveraging a lot of React/Next.js' server-sided rendering.
+- I avoided using inline styles as much as possible, but there are just a couple included.

 ## Future Areas of Improvement
 Given the limited time constraints of the project, I was not able to implement every feature or layer of polish that I would have liked to.